 Pergola Building Plans

-First of all, you have to lay out the pergola after you have chosen the place where you want to build it.
-In order to get the job done like a pro, we recommend you to build batter boards from 2x4s and string, as in the image.
+First of all, you have to lay out the pergola, after choosing the place where you want to build it.
+In order to get the job done like a pro, we recommend you to build batter boards from 2x4s and use string, as in the image.
 Measure the diagonals to make sure they are equal, otherwise the corners won’t be right angled.

-After you have set the location of the posts, you have to dig 3′ deep holes (10-15” in diameter) pour a 3” layer of gravel and compact it thoroughly.
+Setting the posts in concrete will give your pergola the greatest support.
+Dig 3′ deep holes (10-15” in diameter), pour a 3” layer of gravel and compact it thoroughly.
 Next, we recommend you to use tube forms, mix a small quantity of concrete (2 parts cement, 3 parts sand, 4 parts gravel and water) and pour it until you have filled the forms.

-After you have secured the four posts into position, you should lock the support beams by driving in 7” carriage bolts.
+After setting the posts into position, you should install the support beams by driving in 7” carriage bolts.
 In most of the cases, the support beams should be build from 2×10 timber, but you can use 2×6 or 2×8 as well.
 Clamp the beams to the top of the posts, making sure the edges are aligned and they are perfectly horizontal.

-The support beams and the shade elements have decorative end cuts to provide a nice look to their design.
+The support beams and the shade elements have decorative ends to provide a add character to the pergola.
 The size of the cuts should vary according to the size of the beams you use, but in our case we have used the right proportions to fit with the rest of the pergola elements.

 Free Pergola Plans

-Securing the shade elements into position can be done in several ways, but you should choose the most convenient method.
-First, you could use 14′ long 2×6 beams, cut their ends as in the image, and fasten them to the support beams with screws.
+Securing the shade elements into position can be done in several ways, but you should choose the method you find the most convenient.
+Firstly, you could use 14′ long 2×6 beams, cut their ends as in the image, and fasten them to the support beams with screws.

 Use several C-clamps or ask a friend to hold them into place, while you toenail them using 4” screws.
 It is essential to plumb the crossbeams with a spirit level, therefore pay attention to this step if you want to get a professional result.

 The second method is to cut notches in the 2×6 boards.
 This technique might look complex, but it is straight forward, if you use the right techniques.
 Make several parallel cuts inside the marked area and remove the excess material with a chisel.
 Smooth the recess with fine-grit sandpaper.

-Place the shade elements every 1′ if you want to leave the pergola like this, or every 2′ if you want to cover it with fiberglass panels.
-As you have seen, a pergola is a nice and quick project for anyone who wants to create a cozy place to take dinner or to read a good book.
+Place the shade elements every 12″ if you want an open pergola, or every 24″ if you want to cover it with fiberglass panels.
+As you have seen, a pergola is a nice project for anyone who wants to create a cozy place to take dinner or to read a good book.

 Next, install 2×2 slats over the pergola, to add a dramatic look to your construction.
-Fill the cracks in wood with putty and sand the surface with a sand block, after it hardens.
+Fill the cracks, dents or holes with wood putty and sand the surface with a sand block.
 Afterwards, apply several coats of varnish to protect the pergola against wood decay and water damage.

 Thank you for reading our article about pergola plans free and we recommend you to check out the rest of our projects.
-Don’t forget to share our projects with your friends, by using the social media widgets.
+Don’t forget to SHARE our projects with your friends, by using the social media widgets.
 LIKE us to help us keep adding free tutorials for you.